treeverse/lakeFS/docs/howto/mirroring.md

 ### Configuring bucket replication on S3

 The objects within the repository are copied using your cloud provider's object store replication mechanism.
-For AWS S3, please refer to the [AWS S3 replication documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-how-setup.html) to make sure your lakeFS repository's storage namespace is replicated.
+For AWS S3, please refer to the [AWS S3 replication documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-how-setup.html) to make sure your lakeFS repository's [storage namespace](../understand/glossary.html#storage-namespace) (source) is replicated to the region you'd like your mirror to be located on (target).

 After setting the replication rule, new objects will be replicated to the destination bucket.